Loft conversion jargon buster

 Hip-to-gable – A type of loft conversion typically carried out on semi-detached houses with three sloping sides.
 This is done by replacing the sloping roof at the opposite side of where the two houses are joint with a vertical wall that leads up to the two remaining sloping pitches, in a triangular shape.
 You must have a semi-detached or detached property to undergo a traditional hip-to-gable conversion; if you live in a detached house with a sloping roof on either side of the property it is possible to undergo a double hip-to-gable conversion by extending both sides.

 L-shaped dormer – A specific type of dormer conversion.
 This type of conversion constructs one dormer over the main body of the house and another connected one over the rear extension.
-Due to this architectural necessity, L-shaped dormer conversion are particularly common for Victorian terrace houses.
-The two dormers meet to form the L-shape, with the second one adding the necessary head space to the lower extension.
+Due to this architectural necessity, L-shaped dormer conversions are particularly common for Victorian terrace houses.
+The two dormers meet to form the L-shape, with the second one adding the necessary headspace to the lower extension.

 Internal – An internal loft conversion is usually the cheapest kind of conversion project.
 This is because it requires the fewest alterations to the existing roof, can be almost endlessly configured into a room or set of rooms and, since it barely alters the exterior appearance of your house, raises few, if any, planning objections.